igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 Title: A pragmatic approach to software testing
 Date: 2022-08-12 11:29
 Category: Programming
-Tags: Test Driven Development,Unit Tests
+Tags: Test Driven Development, Unit Tests
 Slug: pragmatic-approach-to-testing
 Authors: Ingo Fruend
 Summary: Writing tests for your software project is a lot of work.
 Although well tested software is typically more robust and better structured, overly thorough testing slow down your iteration speed.